-In order to model a sense of calmness and self assurance to students, we will identify metrics of social and emotional well-being for students and teachers to systematically integrate students and staff back into the building.
+In order to model a sense of calmness and self assurance to students, we will identify have identified metrics of social and emotional well-being for students and teachers to systematically integrate students and staff back into the building.
 Integration efforts will include (1) building relationships (2) modeling of expectations (3) implementing support systems.

-The Raymond School District will provide professional development opportunities to focus on the wellbeing and morale of staff, as well as the resources to identify students at risk and connect them to appropriate support.
-The District will also ensure awareness of all benefits and resources available to employees through Human Resources.
+The Raymond School District will-provides professional development opportunities to focus on the wellbeing and morale of staff, as well as the resources to identify students at risk and connect them to appropriate support.
+The District will-also ensures awareness of all benefits and resources available to employees through Human Resources.
 Staff with unique concerns should communicate with Human Resources.

-Staff and students will have the opportunity to provide feedback in the way of surveys.
-Employee focus groups will be initiated to understand the strengths, needs and challenges of those we employ.
-These groups will contribute to action planning at the district level to promote the overall wellness of staff as well as the culture and climate of schools.
+Staff and students will-have had the opportunity to provide feedback in the way of surveys.
+Employee focus groups will be have been initiated to understand the strengths, needs and challenges of those we employ.
+These groups will-contribute to action planning at the district level to promote the overall wellness of staff as well as the culture and climate of schools.